jean182/react-test/README.md

 }
 ```

-The interface as you can see is slightly different than the one in the test document provided, I decided to allow the left and right property undefined and nullable as well, this enhancement was done in order to match the example provided in the document:
+The interface as you can see is slightly different than the one in the test document provided, I decided to allow the left and right property be undefined and nullable as well, this enhancement was done in order to match the example provided in the document:

 ```json
 {